 2. Go to the Data Manager, and the Point Clouds tab, select the Point Cloud and select Download.
 In the Download Menu, select the option to download the original Point Cloud.
 The point cloud is in .las format, and is usually unscaled when exported from Reconstruct.

-3. In Cloud Compare, Open the Point Cloud.
+3. Open the Point Cloud.

 4. Select the Point Picking Command.